 Maximum Compensation for Pain and Suffering in Tennessee Injury Cases

 Depending on the specifics of your personal injury lawsuit, you could be awarded a maximum of:

 - $750,000.
 In most injury cases, pain and suffering damages are limited to $750,000.
 These are paid in addition to the full amount of economic damages.

 - $1,000,000.
 The state does allow an additional $250,000 in non-economic damages in cases involving severe or permanent injury.
 In order to raise the cap to $1,000,000, the victim must have suffered paralysis from a spinal cord injury, severe burns, amputation, or death of a parent with an underage child.

 - $300,000.
 If you are filing an injury or wrongful death claim against the State of Tennessee itself, you will only be able to collect $300,000 in total damages (both economic and non-economic).

 The Tennessee Supreme Court reaffirmed the cap in 2020 after an injury victim was awarded $930,000 in non-economic damages in a jury trial.
 As long as the statutory cap is upheld, the most a victim will be able to get for non-economic damages is $750,000—regardless of how much they are awarded by a jury.

-If you aren’t sure how much you could be owed after an accident, contact the legal team at GriffithLaw today through our online form or give us a call at (615) 807-7900.
+If you aren’t sure how much you could be owed after an accident, contact the Franklin personal injury lawyers at GriffithLaw today through our online form or give us a call at (615) 807-7900.
 We explain all costs to you and work to secure a settlement that will allow you to put your accident behind you.